-Carrie Fisher Heart Attack: Star Wars Princess Leia Actress Death Shows Reality Of Heart Disease Among Women
+Carrie Fisher Heart Attack: ‘Star Wars’ Princess Leia Actress Death Shows Reality Of Heart Disease Among Women

 Carrie Fisher Heart Attack Lessons

 Despite what some people expect, heart disease is common in both men and women.
 As a matter of fact, statistics show that the heart attack mortality rate for women in the United States is actually higher than it is for men.
-Fully one quarter of women who died in 2013 did so – either directly or indirectly – because of heart disease.
+One quarter of women who died in 2013 did so – either directly or indirectly – because of heart disease.

-The CDC says that two out of three women who die as a consequence of heart disease like Carrie Fisher experienced no symptoms prior to their heart attack – which makes preventing these deaths challenging.
+The CDC says that two out of three women who die as a consequence of heart disease like Carrie Fisher experienced no symptoms before their heart attack – which makes preventing these deaths challenging.
 Even worse, almost half of all women do not know that the principal health risk they face in their lives is heart disease.

 Carrie Fisher's Death: 'Wake-Up Call' for #HeartScreenTests by @drkevincampbell in Newsmax Health! #carriefisher… https://t.co/jvMdXlvH0P